Common Misconceptions about Service Dogs

 At first glance, it’s understandable why someone might think this.
 However, disabled people certainly do not see it that way.
 The dog is only there because the person has a disabling condition that impacts their major life functions.
 The purpose of the dog is so that the person can be more independent.

-7. Service dogs know if there’s any drugs on you.
+7. Service dogs know if there are any drugs on you.

 One might be surprised by the number of people who are fearful of service dogs because they think they’re there for narcotic detection.
 Technically, sure, the dog could probably smell it, but service dogs and detection dogs are completely different.
 The only person a service dog should be focused on is their handler anyways.